jzurner1/cve_iocs/README.md

-This is a quick project intended to ease threat hunting through known IOCs found in use with known exploited vulnerabilities (KEVs).
+This is a quick project that attempts to streamline threat hunting efforts by utilizing threat intelligence from known-exploited vulnerabilities (KEVs) provided by CISA.
+It automates the collection and analysis of those vulnerabilities to provide IOCs that can be utilized to identify and mitigate threats.

+Currently, the script mainly uses CISA's KEV catalogue and OTX's threat hunting pulses to extract known IOCs.
+In the future I may include other threat feeds such as those provided by VirusTotal for more rounded information, but for now it acts as a proof-of-concept.

 ## Starting up
 1. Set up a local MySQL instance